aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheBlueGreenPlugin.md

 > Supported Aurora PostgreSQL Versions: Engine Release `17.5, 16.9, 15.13, 14.18, 13.21`.<br>
 > Supported Aurora MySQL Versions: Engine Release `3.07` and above.
 >
-> For RDS Postgres, you will also need to manually install the `rds_tools` extension using the following DDL so that the metadata required by the driver is available:
+> For RDS Postgres, you will also need to manually install the `rds_tools` extension using the following DDL so that the metadata required by the wrapper is available:
 >
 > ```sql
 > CREATE EXTENSION rds_tools;
 > ```
 >
-> If your database version does **not** match the supported versions listed above, the driver will automatically fallback to its previous behaviour.
+> If your database version does **not** match the supported versions listed above, the wrapper will automatically fallback to its previous behaviour.
 In this fallback mode, Blue/Green handling is subject to the limitations listed below:
 > - After a Blue/Green switchover, the wrapper may not be able to properly detect the new topology and handle failover, as there are discrepancies between the metadata and the available endpoints.
 > - The specific database version requirements for different database deployments may vary, as the internal systems used by the wrapper can differ.
 >